pat310/google-trends-api/README.md

 <hr>

 #### topRelated()
-*Returns the top related keywords for a provided keyword or an array of keywords*
+*Returns terms that are most frequently searched with the term you entered in the same search session, within the chosen category (optional) and country (optional).
+If you didn't enter a search term, top searches overall are shown*

 #####Syntax
 `googleTrends.topRelated(['keywords'], 'country')`

 * `['keywords']` - either an array of keywords as strings or a string with one keyword.
 If keywords is an array, the results will be returned in an array of the same order as the input.
-Entering a keyword is **required**.
+If no keyword is entered, top searches overall are shown

 * `country` - an optional string for the country.
 Although the library can figure out the country from a formal name, it is preferred that the country is provided as a country code, for example, 'united states' should be provided as 'US', 'japan' should be provided as 'JP', etc.  If no country code is provided, 'US' is assumed by default